-There is an old adage that is attributed to virtually every culture in history that developed any form of language.
-I first heard it from an old man whose daily rounds included a stop at Leo Matus’ newsstand where I worked (on Public Square in sunny funny downtown Wilkes-Barre, Pennsylvania), where he would buy a newspaper and some inexpensive cigars from me.
-He told it to me as ancient Lithuanian that meant, “Speak truth and run.”
+THERE ARE SOME OLD SAYING that are attributed to many cultures.
+I first heard it from an old man whose daily rounds included a stop at the newsstand where I worked in 1969.
+The old guy would buy a newspaper and some inexpensive cigars and hang around the store.
+He told me an old Lithuanian, “Speak truth and run,” and said it was both advice and warning.

-For the past few weeks, the Catholic world’s new Pope Francis seems to have adopted “Speak truth and run” as his modus operandi.
+For the past few weeks, Pope Francis seems to have adopted “Speak truth and run” as his modus operandi.
 At the very least, he certainly knows how to get under some folk’s skin.
-In fact, he seems almost hellbent on making some enemies:
+In fact, he seems almost hellbent on making enemies:

 “Pope Francis attacked unfettered capitalism as ‘a new tyranny.’
 He beseeched global leaders to fight poverty and growing inequality, in a document on Tuesday setting out a platform for his papacy and calling for a renewal of the Catholic Church.
 In it, Pope Francis went further than previous comments criticizing the global economic system, attacking the ‘idolatry of money.’ ”

-These words are Rush Limbaugh’s accurate encapsulation of some of Pope Francis’ words in his major address to the world this past Tuesday (November 26, 2013).
-Alas, Mr. Limbaugh was not pleased with the Papal concern for the trodden upon and beaten up of laissez faire, capitalism—or, as some refer to it, vulture capitalism.
-The ever-loquacious Mr. L continued:
+These words are Rush Limbaugh’s accurate encapsulation of some of the Pope’s words in his major address to the world this past Tuesday (November 26, 2013).

 “Up until this, I have to tell you, I was admiring the man.
 I thought he was going a little overboard on the ‘common man’ touch, and I thought there might have been a little bit of PR involved there.
 But nevertheless, I was willing to cut him some slack.

-Now “unfettered capitalism” is all but synonymous with free-market capitalism—you know, that form of economic policy and activity that dominates the industrialized nations of the world and every single trans-national/global corporation in existence.
+Now “unfettered capitalism” is essentially synonymous with free-market capitalism—that form of economic policy and activity that dominates the industrialized nations of the world and every single trans-national/global corporation in existence.

-You know, the “hands-off” policies that have the neo-liberal, the Libertarian, and the supposedly conservative elements of the political spectrum of America trickled pink—I mean, tickled pink.
+It is the “hands-off” policies that have the neo-liberal, the Libertarian, and the supposedly conservative elements of the political spectrum of America tickled pink.
+It is the policy that crushes unions, avoids paying any taxes, eviscerates the working class, and shifts the wealth of the many into the hands of the few.
+2

 You know, the ideology which we can read about every single day of our lives in papers such as The New York Times and The Washington Post and other liberal (sic) journals and The Wall Street Journal and periodicals of like ilk.